haifa-mk/security-project/README.md

 ### Strong Password Enforcement

-Users must choose strong passwords (minimum length, use of uppercase, lowercase, and numbers).
+Users must choose strong passwords (minimum length of 8, use of uppercase and numbers).
 This mitigates the risk of account compromise through password guessing or dictionary attacks.

 ### Profile Picture Upload with Secure Handling